 When equipment or parts are being moved through the area it is an especially dangerous time.
 The first, and most important, step to take is to properly secure all equipment.
 It is never acceptable to just place equipment down and lift it up.
 Even though it may seem secure while on the ground, the motion of the lift and the wind can easily cause things to become unstable.
 By using the right straps or other items to secure each item, there is much less risk of items slipping off the equipment and falling.

 In addition, it is important to keep the area around the items being lifted clear.
 People should not be working in the area, as when the equipment is hoisted off the ground, it could swing into people.
 This can cause them to become crushed, or injured in other ways.
-Marking off the area with safety tape (which you can find here) or other partitions is essential for preventing swinging or slipping accidents.
+Marking off the area with safety tape or other partitions is essential for preventing swinging or slipping accidents.

 Ground Level Accident Protection